 The Importance of Not Touching Your Face

+According to the CDC, COVID-19 can be spread through "touching eyes, nose, or mouth with hands that have the virus on them."
 Facial picking used to be a cause of concern among skincare professionals for the cosmetic damage it could leave behind, but it has now become a matter of public health.
 "Before the virus, we were concerned about scarring on the skin," says Shamban.
 "Now, we are worried about life and death, as the virus can cause serious illness in both the young and old."

 Common Reasons Why People Pick Their Face

 - Boredom and nervousness: Like nail biting, facial picking can be triggered by feelings of boredom or nervousness.
-A study done by the University of Montreal found that body-focused repetitive behaviors (like skin picking) can potentially be caused by anxiety.

 - Reflex reaction.
 "Most of the need-to-touch feelings subside in about 60 to 90 seconds but the immediate relief makes it irresistible to respond," says Shamban.
 "Face touching provides immediate relief that eventually makes it a habitual response that's resistant to change."